 Brooklyn MTA Injury Lawyer

 The Metropolitan Transportation Authority (MTA) is the main company in charge of New York City transit.
-Through its own buses and subways and the other trains owned by its affiliate companies, the MTA operates perhaps the largest transportation network in the country.
-With thousands of buses, train cars, and other vehicles in operation at any given moment and thousands of stops and stations under its control, there are many possible places and ways you could be injured that could make the MTA responsible.
+Through its buses and subways are owned by affiliate companies, the MTA operates perhaps the most extensive transportation network in the country.
+With thousands of buses, train cars, and other vehicles in operation at any given moment, and thousands of stops and stations under its control, there are many possible ways you could be injured in which the MTA might be responsible.

-If you or a loved one was injured in a public transportation accident in NYC or you were injured on MTA property, contact the Brooklyn MTA injury lawyers at Sullivan and Galleshaw.
+If you or a loved one was injured in a public transportation accident in NYC or on MTA property, contact the Brooklyn MTA injury lawyers at Sullivan and Galleshaw.
 Our attorneys offer free legal consultations to injury victims and their families.
-To schedule your free, confidential consultation, contact our law offices today at (877) 311-HURT.
+To schedule your free, confidential consultation, contact our law offices today at (718) 747-9706.

 Types of Accidents on MTA Trains, Buses, and Subways

 On train platforms, at subway stations, at bus stops, and even on the vehicles themselves, passengers can fall and suffer serious injuries.
 MTA property should be free of dangers like weak flooring, slippery surfaces, snow, and ice.
-If train operators and MTA crews fail to keep their property in good condition, you may slip or trip and fall suffering serious injuries.
-Especially for older riders or people with disabilities who rely on the MTA to get around, these dangers can be even worse.
+If train operators and MTA crews fail to keep their property in good condition, you may slip or trip and fall, suffering severe injuries.
+These dangers can be even worse for older riders or people with disabilities who rely on the MTA to get around.

 Train, Bus, and Subway Crashes

 Bus accidents, train accidents, and subway crashes can all cause serious injuries.
-Hundreds of people may be packed into a single train car, or dozens of riders may share a bus at any given time.
+Hundreds of people may be packed into a single train, and dozens of riders may share a bus at any given time.
 If there is an accident, these riders are typically standing or sitting in seats that do not use seat belts.
 When a crash occurs, they may be thrown out of balance, which can increase their chances of hitting the floor, metal posts, doors, and other parts of an MTA transportation service vehicle.

 Claiming Compensation for MTA Injuries in Brooklyn

-If you suffered injuries that required medical bills and missed work and caused you severe pain and suffering, you might be entitled to compensation for these damages.
-You can use documentary evidence such as bills, bank statements, and pay stubs to prove many of these damages, but damages for pain and suffering may require you to testify about how the injuries affected your life.
+If you suffered injuries that required medical care or missed work and caused you severe pain and suffering, you might be entitled to compensation for these damages.
+You can use evidence such as bills, bank statements, and pay stubs to prove many of these damages, but damages for pain and suffering may require you to testify about how the injuries affected your life.

 Call Our Brooklyn MTA Injury Lawyers Today for a Free Consultation

 Nobody gets into a bus, train, or subway thinking they will get hurt.
 Unfortunately, many people are injured in MTA accidents every year in Brooklyn.
 In moments like these, it is difficult to get your life back on track, especially if you are not able to return to work and your medical bills keep piling up.
-If you or a loved one was injured or you lost a loved one to an accident involving MTA property or vehicles, call Sullivan and Galleshaw today.
-Our Brooklyn MTA injury attorneys represent victims and their families and fight to get compensation from the MTA for your medical bills, lost wages, and pain and suffering.
-To set up a free legal consultation on your case, call Sullivan and Galleshaw today at (877) 311-HURT.
+If you or a loved one was injured in an accident involving MTA property or vehicles, call Sullivan and Galleshaw today.
+Our Brooklyn MTA injury attorneys represent victims and their families and will fight to get you compensation from the MTA for medical bills, lost wages, and pain and suffering.
+To set up a free legal consultation regarding your case, call Sullivan and Galleshaw today at (718) 747-9706.